Field-angle-resolved landscape of non-Fermi-liquid behavior in the quasi-kagome Kondo Lattice CeRhSn: Results

-At $\phi_H=5^\circ$, $S(H)$ decreases rapidly with increasing $H$ (triangles in Fig.~\textbf{3b}), well below $H_{\rm m}$ (see Fig.~\textbf{1b}).
-This means that QC is more easily destroyed by $H_{\parallel c}$.
-For $H\parallel c$, QC is sensitively suppressed at very low fields below 0.1~T. This monotonic and rapid decrease of the entropy by $H_{\parallel c}$ can also be confirmed from the $\Delta S_\phi$ data in low fields (solid line in the inset of Fig.~\textbf{3b}).
-The good match between the solid and dashed lines in the inset of Fig.~\textbf{3b} demonstrates that $H_{\parallel c}$ is a main origin for the suppression of QC.
+At $\phi_H=5^\circ$, $S(H)$ decreases rapidly with increasing $H$ [triangles in Fig.~\ref{Field}(b)], well below $H_{\rm m}$ [see Fig.~\ref{MH}(b)].
+This means that the NFL nature is more easily destroyed by $H_{\parallel c}$.
+In fact, for $H\parallel c$, the NFL behavior is sensitively suppressed at very low fields below 0.1~T. This monotonic and rapid decrease of the entropy by $H_{\parallel c}$ can also be confirmed from the $\Delta S_\phi$ data in low fields [solid line in the inset of Fig.~\ref{Field}(b)].
+The good match between the solid and dashed lines in the inset of Fig.~\ref{Field}(b) demonstrates that $H_{\parallel c}$ is the field that is conjugate to the critical fluctuations.